Amazingrace Coffeehouse: The Main and Amazingrace West

 In addition to jazz, the total range of presentations also grew.
 Amazingrace hosted national acts from the folk, country, blues, funk, soul, rock, swing, and bluegrass traditions.
 Randy Newman, The Persuasions, Jimmy Buffett, New Grass Revival, Tom Rush, Emmylou Harris, Jerry Jeff Walker, Fairport Convention with Sandy Denny, Doc Watson and Merle Watson, Mary Travers, Terry Callier and John Hiatt played there.

 Relationships with performers were personal.
 For example, when Steve Goodman needed money to purchase a house, he called Amazingrace and asked if they could quickly book him in.
 The four resulting sold-out shows became known as the "Let's Buy Steve a House" gig.
 Shortly afterwards, when the washing machine at Crain Street broke down, Goodman had his road manager Steve Cohen buy the collective a new one.
 "That," says Cohen, "was the Steve Goodman Memorial Washing Machine."

 Continuing the coffeehouse tradition established at Scott and Shanley Halls, Amazingrace at The Main also presented film, lecture, theater, comedy and poetry.
 Steve Martin played his first Chicago-area comedy shows at Amazingrace.
 Henny Youngman and Proctor and Bergman of the Firesign Theatre played to sold-out shows.
 Charles Bukowski, Anne Waldman, and US Poet Laureate Mark Strand appeared as part of the No Mountains Poetry Project readings and broadsides series.
 Allen Ginsberg read in a benefit performance for Rangjung Rigpe Dorje, the 16th Gyalwa Karmapa.

 In 1976 the Piven Theatre Workshop chose Amazingrace as the rehearsal and performance space for its unique combination of story-telling and improvisational theatre.
 This allowed Amazingrace to host the first performances of those who would become the next great generation of Chicago actors.
-Performers at that time included Jeremy Piven, John Cusack, Roseanne Arquette, Aidan Quinn, Lili Taylor, and Joan Cusack.
+Performers at that time included Jeremy Piven, John Cusack, Rosanna Arquette, Aidan Quinn, Lili Taylor, and Joan Cusack.